 All staff receive annual Child Protection and Safeguarding update training and are aware of the procedures for passing on concerns within school, although they also understand that they have a duty to report safeguarding concerns themselves if no member of the team is available.
 The school works closely with a range of external services to support pupils at risk of significant harm and those who need support in less critical circumstances over a period of time in order to thrive.
 These agencies include Children’s Social Care, Police, Child and Adolescent Mental Health, 722 Drug Dependency, hospitals and family GPs, although this list isn’t exhaustive.

 If any members of the school or local community have concerns about the welfare of a child in the school, please pass them on.
-You can do this directly by phoning the Multi Agency Support Hub (MASH) on 020 8496 2339 or 020 8496 2310.
+You can do this directly by phoning the Multi Agency Support Hub (MASH) on 020 8496 2310.
+There is also an out of hours number - 0208 496 3000).